Uncategorized

 Frequently asked Scholarship interview questions

-1.Tell us about yourself
+1. Tell us about yourself

-2.Why did you choose this school or program?
+2. Why did you choose this school or program?

 Let your answers give them points about your reason for choosing the program.
 Don’t go outside the scope, try to be convincing and your answers should sound direct and sincere.

-3.Who is your role model?
+3. Who is your role model?

-4.What do you intend to do with your career?
+4. What do you intend to do with your career?

 You should be able to tell them your plans for your future and how you work earnestly with those plans to achieve your goals.
 You can also give reasons you chose a particular career and include what and who inspired you to focus on that field despite having different options.

-5.Why do you deserve this scholarship?
+5. Why do you deserve this scholarship?

-6.What activities are you involved in?
+6. What activities are you involved in?

-7.What has been one of your greatest achievements?
+7. What has been one of your most outstanding achievements?

-8.How Would You Describe Yourself in Three Words?
+8. How Would You Describe Yourself in Three Words?

 ALSO, READ How To Identify a Fake Scholarship

-10.What Other Skills Do You Possess Excluding Academic Works?
+10. What Other Skills Do You Possess, Excluding Academic Work?

-11.What Are Your Greatest Strengths?
+11. What Are Your Greatest Strengths?

-12.What Inspires You?
+12. What Inspires You?

-13.What’s Your Dream Job?
+13. What’s Your Dream Job?

-14.What’s Your Biggest Mistake and Lesson Learned?
+14. What’s Your Biggest Mistake and Lesson Learned?

-Other possible Scholarship questions includes:
+Other possible Scholarship questions include:

 - How do you intend to utilize the scholarship funds?

-- How did you make a choice on a major?”
+- How did you choose a major?”

-- Give is a brief description about yourself.
+- Give a brief description of yourself.

 - Tell us about your leadership experience.